-

 Funds (collective investment undertakings)

-The word fund is used in common communication in two different meanings:
+In the context of investment, the word ‘fund’ is used in common language with two different meanings:

-- sometimes it refers to various collective investment undertakings, regardless of their legal form;
+- sometimes it refers to any of various collective investment undertakings, regardless of their legal form;

-- other times, it only refers to mutual funds.
+- at other times, it refers only to common funds.

-In addition, in English language, the term funds can sometimes mean cash or moneys.
+Additionally, in English, the term ‘funds’ can sometimes mean cash or money.

 -